rkanderson/AppDevExamples/Tip Calculator/README.md

 # Welcome to the Tip Calculator tutorial!

-This short tutorial should walk you through the process of creating a simple web application.
+This short tutorial should walk you through the process of creating a simple web application-- specifically a calculator that tells you how much you need to pay at a restaurant.

 ------------